2011 Czech census

-The Parliament of Czech Republic passed Act no. 296/2009, ordering that a Census be held in early 2011.
-The Act mandating participation and accurate completion of the census and would only apply to the 2011 Census, not other censuses that would be ordered in the future.
+The Parliament of Czech Republic passed Act no. 296/2009, requiring that a Census be conducted in early 2011.
+The act obligating participation and precise completion of the census would only be applicable to the 2011 Census, not other censuses that would be mandated in the future.
 Those who refused to partake in the census or provided false information to the Census would be fined 10,000 CZK.
 Finance Minister Miroslav Kalousek told the Chamber of Deputies that the cost of the census would be CZK 2.5 billion.

 Information given during the census must have been valid up to midnight Saturday, March 26, 2011 (known as the "decisive moment").

 The first preliminary results of the census were published at the beginning of 2014.

 Process and Question-types

 The Census was conducted in two main steps: